 6. A faulty radiator hose

 The radiator hose is the railway that transports coolants and water to cool the diesel engine.
 Just like a railway, if broken, trains can’t reach their destinations.
 That also applies to the radiator hose.
 The coolants and water won’t reach the hot engine where the heat transfer happens.
-Or as fluid, even if it reaches the engine hot surfaces, it will keep leaking on its way as it travels until it reaches a red level.
+This is one of the causes of diesel engine overheating—if the fluid can’t properly circulate, the engine won’t cool as it should.
+Even if it reaches the engine’s hot surfaces, it will keep leaking on its way until it reaches a red level.

 This problem is easily detectable and is best handled by changing the radiator hose immediately.